composer/composer/doc/04-schema.md

 Defines a parent JSON configuration filepath to a JSON file that this configuration extends.

+All settings from the parent JSON file are loaded, and any settings defined in the current file will be merged into those settings.

+If the setting is defined as a JSON object, new properties will be appended to the object, whereas existing properties will be overwritten.
+In other cases (arrays and strings), the child value will simply overwrite the parent value.

-All properties from the parent JSON file are loaded and any property defined in the current file override (replace) those properties.
-This is done recursively so if the parent JSON file defines a parent that will be loaded (with any properties of it are also replaced) and so on.
+This is done recursively so if the parent JSON file defines a parent, that will be loaded first, merging the settings from its child, and so on.

 Useful for creating environment specific configurations, e.g. `testing.json`, `production.json`
-etc. which may need to override properties like `repositories`.
+etc. which may need to extend settings like `repositories`.

 Optional.